germanv73/DevLogs/JavaLogs/log.md

 #### Video Course

-Continuing with the Update feature, in the StudentControllerServlet, the next step is to add a case to the switch statement called **UPDATE** which will then call an **updateStudent()** method.
+**Progress**: Continuing with the Update feature, in the StudentControllerServlet, the next step is to add a case to the switch statement called **UPDATE** which will then call an **updateStudent()** method.
 In the udpateStudent() method, we will create a Student object with the data from the update form, perform the update on the databse, and then send the user back to the list-students.jsp.

 So the first step is to assign all the parameters from the update form to their corresponding variables (id, firstName, lastName, email).
 Then, we create a new Student object with these variables.
 Next, we call **StudentDbUtil.updateStudent()** and pass the newly created Student object.
 And finally, we send the user back to the list-students.jsp.